Zeden19/smash-mapping-2.0/ideas.md

 use some other way persist variables after component gets deleted Animations when elements move up and down
-Find current location and set it to the default when user visits page
+Find current location and set it to the default when user visits page Make animations for markers so they don't just "pop" in

 # PRIOIRTY
 Fix tablet support
-Fix search players being bad
+Fix search players being bad (use database, use url, show character, countrys show profile image) Make video
-Make video
 Use cookies to query data